 - Applications must be submitted on the Application for Employment form (Z83) [PDF] 167 kb.
 Please print and complete the form or obtain it from any Public Service department.

 - The completed and signed form Z83 should be accompanied by a recently updated, comprehensive CV as well as certified copies of all qualification(s) and ID-document (certification stamp should not be older than three months).

 - Suitable candidates will be subjected to a personnel suitability check (criminal record, citizenship, credit record checks, qualification verification and employment verification).

 Correspondence will be limited to successful candidates only.
-If you have not been contacted within one month after the closing date of this advertisement, please accept that your
+If you have not been contacted within one month after the closing date of this advertisement, please accept that your application was unsuccessful.

 For vacancies at other government departments, see Vacancies on the Department of Public Service and Administration (DPSA) website.